rehanvipin/work/content/whatnext.md

 ## WebDev stuff
 * Search for "TODO" in notes and do those parts
-* RxJS and Angular Signals from this [course](https://app.pluralsight.com/library/courses/rxjs-angular-signals-fundamentals/table-of-contents)
 * The ExpressionChangedAfterItHasBeenCheckedError.
 Couple of articles [one](https://angularindepth.com/posts/1001/everything-you-need-to-know-about-the-expressionchangedafterithasbeencheckederror-error) and [two](https://angularindepth.com/posts/1514/deep-dive-into-the-infamous-expressionchangedafterithasbeencheckederror-in-angular)
 * About change detection in Angular. [one](https://angularindepth.com/posts/1512/change-detection-and-component-trees-in-angular-applications) and [two](https://angularindepth.com/posts/1509/overview-of-angulars-change-detection-operations-in-ivy)
 * Angular router - <https://blog.angular-university.io/angular2-router/>